Updated for 2022 with the results from the 2022 Motociclismo vote.

 But the 2022 Aprilia Tuareg 660 is an adventure bike based on Aprilia’s 659cc DOHC parallel twin 4 valve per cylinder engine, the same used in the RS660 and Tuono 660.
 Aprilia designed the engine to be versatile, and had the Tuareg in mind when building it from the outset.

-The Tuareg is different from the Tuono 660 (the roadster on the same platform) in that it has a more upright riding position, more protection, shorter gearing, dual sport tyres (Pirelli Scorpion Rally STR), and a large 21-inch front wheel.
+The Tuareg is different from the Tuono 660 (the roadster on the same platform) in that it has a slightly lower-power tune, more upright riding position, more protection, shorter gearing, dual sport tyres (Pirelli Scorpion Rally STR), and a large 21-inch front wheel.

 The Other Most Beautiful Bikes — Under-appreciated designs (at the EICMA)